Dawood-Ahmad-07/Daviss-AI/README.md

 #  Usage

 - Launch the application.
-- Upload one or more PDF documents.
+- Upload one or more PDF documents in text format.
 - Wait until the indexing process completes.
 - Ask questions related to the uploaded documents.
 - View retrieved document sources.